ODBC from C tutorial (part 1) — getting started

 }

-A small example of driver information (without error checking):
+A small example that retrieves ODBC driver information (without error checking):

 #include <stdio.h>